DevShaks/FormGenX/README.md

 - Configurable data generation through external JSON files.
 - Dynamic discovery of generation functions.
 - Outputs image-based form examples.
+- Stores a JSON per sample that captures who filled the form and which values/checks were applied.
 - Fully open licensing for commercial use.

 ## Installation